-The Hawke’s Bay Trails, which include the Landscapes Ride, the Wineries Ride and the Water Ride, will offer 187 kilometres of cycle trails aimed at cyclists of all abilities.
+The Hawke’s Bay Trails, which include the Landscapes Ride, the Wineries Ride and the Water Ride, as well as many other connecting paths now offer over 200 kilometres of cycle trails aimed at cyclists of all abilities.
 Riders will pass lowland rivers and wetlands and traverse mountainous lookouts with fantastic views of the Pacific Ocean and the Hawke's Bay coastline.

-The wine-rich Hawke's Bay region is an excellent place for cycle touring for all levels of ability with the mild climate, bike-friendly terrain, modest average wind speed and a well-defined tourist infrastructure.
+The wine-rich Hawke's Bay region is an excellent place for cycle touring for all levels of ability with the mild climate, bike-friendly terrain, modest winds and a well-defined tourist infrastructure.

-Alternatively head to the Ahuriri Estuary - a sanctuary for endangered wetland wildlife - or to the quaint Puketapu settlement.
-You can learn about local history, endangered wildlife, world class wineries and the bustling seaside precinct of Ahuriri.
+There is plenty to learn about local history, endangered wildlife, world class wineries and the bustling seaside precinct of Ahuriri on this ride.

 Wineries Ride (33 km)